openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 To accomplish this input `sudo nano /etc/network/interfaces` and change `manual` to `dhcp` on the line that has `iface wlan0 inet`

+The `dhcp` tells the ifup process to configure the interface to expect some type of dhcp server on the other end, and use that to configure the IP/Netmask, Gateway, and DNS addresses on your Pi.
+The `manual` indicates to the ifup process that that interface is not to be configured at all.
+For further reading on the `interfaces` and `wpa_supplicant.conf` files, type `man 5 interfaces` or `man 5 wpa_supplicant` when logged into your Pi.

 If you are not familiar with nano (the text editor) you may want to check out [this tutorial](http://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/)

 You can now skip to [Test SSH Access](#test-ssh-access) and SSH into your RPi2.